JetBrains/teamcity-documentation/topics/subversion.md

 <td>

-Specify a newline\-delimited set of rules that defines the structure of the repository.
+Specify a newline-delimited set of rules that defines the structure of the repository.
 See the [detailed format description](vcs-labeling.md#Subversion+Labeling+Rules) for more details.

 </td></tr></table>